MohammadArak/GoogleTranslate/README.md

 #

 Have any idea?
-Ask me about it in telegram :
+Ask me about that in telegram :

 [Mohammad Mahdi](https://telegram.me/MohamamdArak)